-What’s more, under the Tax Cuts and Jobs Act enacted in 2017, real estate investors can defer capital gains and use the proceeds to invest in properties in Opportunity Zone.
-This is a good feature that allows you to use proceeds from other investments to invest in more profitable properties qualified in the opportunity zone.
+What’s more, under the Tax Cuts and Jobs Act enacted in 2017; real estate investors can defer capital gains and use the proceeds to invest in properties.
+Property investors say it is a useful feature that allows you to use profits from other investments to invest in more profitable properties qualified in the opportunity zone.

 The updated tax law also reduces the maximum allowable amount for the property purchase price.
 The interest deduction for the property is $1million and $750,000 for investors selling their properties.
 It is vital to keep on top of trends.

 Last but not least, tax advantages can save you a lot of money every year.
 It helps you to build property equity for huge profits that you can enjoy over a long haul.
 The profits and the deals you make in property investment usually perform better than stocks investment.